AmazingAng/pytorch-tvnet/README.md

 -TVNet generated results are saved in `result/result-pytorch.mat`

--Use the MPI-Sintel tool box for result visualization.
-In matlab, run ```run visualize/visualize.m```, or in python, use code attached in the bottom of demo.py.
+-For matlab visualization, run ```run visualize/visualize.m```.
+For python, use code attached in the bottom of demo.py.

 # Sample input